 Please note!
 If you have prominent knuckles, it’s better to measure around the knuckle or make sure that the length measured also comes around the knuckle.

 3. 1.
-Measure the result once again and consult the following table for the ring size to match the circumference.
-The ring size is usually measured to the nearest half of millimetre, so round it up to either direction.
+Measure the result once again and consult the following calculator for the ring size to match the circumference.

 If you already have a ring of a suitable size but you do not know or remember its measurements, just measure its diameter.
 It can be pretty difficult with a ruler, especially if it is of peculiar shape or with a large rock.
 So you could use the table that you can print out by clicking on the picture below or HERE.